*Some links are affiliate links; see disclosure below for more information*

 Every year we do school a little differently in December.
-The first couple of years that we homeschooled, I added a ton of Christmas activities to our regular school.
+During the first couple of years that we homeschooled, I added many Christmas activities to our regular school.
 The kids loved the activities, but we were all burned out from trying to fit in everything.

 Now, as much as possible, I trade out regular curriculum components for Christmas activities.
-For example, we choose a Christmas novel for our read aloud, Christmas hymns for our music, and an Advent study for our Bible time.
-This keeps the fun but minimizes the burnout.
+For example, we choose a Christmas novel for our read-aloud, Christmas hymns for our music, and an Advent study for our Bible time.
+This keeps the fun but minimizes burnout.

 Family Christmas Studies

 Our whole family will be doing Christmas hymn study together.
-We love listening to the familiar Christmas music and learning more about the origins of the song.
+We love listening to familiar Christmas music and learning more about the song’s origins.
 We also incorporate some fun art lessons.

 Next, our Bible time will be Christmas-focused.
 We have been reading through the book of Psalms with one Psalm a day.
-However, we are going to switch that up and do a book of Luke each morning.
+However, we will switch that up and do a book of Luke each morning.
 We are also excited to be starting Jotham’s Journey this week as a part of our Advent study.